CodecoolBase/pre-pa-self-test-python/README.md

 Write a function called `sum_of_even_nums` that

-- takes a list of numbers as its parameters
+- takes a list of numbers as its parameter
 - and returns the sum of even numbers in the list.

 ## `task2.py`